uabrc/uabrc.github.io/README.md

   }
 ```

+Before you can get started working on contributions, you'll need a copy of the repository.
+The first step, done only once, is to fork the repository in GitHub to your personal account.
+The repository is located at <https://github.com/uabrc/uabrc.github.io>.
+More in-depth documentation on forking can be found at [GitHub: Fork a Repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

-Fork the repository in GitHub to your personal account.
-The repository is located at `https://github.com/uabrc/uabrc.github.io`.
-When the fork has been created, clone the repo using the Command Palette (`ctrl + shift + p`) and `Git: Clone...` in VSCode, or at the command line.
+Once the fork has been created, you can clone your fork using the Command Palette (`ctrl + shift + p`) and `Git: Clone...` in VSCode, or at the command line.
+More information on cloning can be found at [GitHub: Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ### Local Machine Setup